-Take a Day Trip From Istanbul to Gallipoli and Troy, see the remains of a mythical city with your own eyes, touch ancient history and feel like an ancient warrior, what could be more exciting and exciting?
+Take a Day Trip From Istanbul to Troy, see the remains of a mythical city with your own eyes, touch ancient history and feel like an ancient warrior, what could be more exciting and exciting?
 The majestic city walls, columns, ruins of the amphitheater will take you to ancient Greece, to the times of great battles, brave generals and mighty gladiators.

 Surely everyone in childhood had a book Myths of ancient Greece, and everyone remembers the famous legend of the Trojan horse.
 During the long-term war between the Trojans and the Danaans, after a long siege of Troy, the Achaeans resorted to a trick – they sent a huge wooden horse as a gift, in which 50 best warriors previously hid.